overwolf/overwolf.github.io/docs/api/overwolf-api-overview.md

 ## overwolf.games.events

 > Use the [overwolf.games.events](overwolf-games-events) API to get notified when certain interesting events happens while playing in a certain game.
 This could be a death, a kill, an item purchase or anything else we're able to log from that game (see the Available Game Events list for more ideas).

+## overwolf.games.tracked

+> Use the [overwolf.games.tracked](overwolf-games-tracked) API to receive basic game information for games that are defined as unsupported in the gameslist.
+The usage of this API requires you to use the `tracked` property under the [launch_events](../api/manifest-json#launch_event_settings-array) property in the `manifest.json`

 ## overwolf.io